MrBernoulli/Tweet-Topic-Modeling/README.md

 We read tweets from Twitter using the Tweepy python API, then carry out the necessary preprocessings such as punctuation removal, tokenization, stemming, and lemmatization.

-We then proceed to use the powerful Gensim library to carry out the LDA; under both Bag-of-words and TF-IDF tweet representations, and while varying the key hyperparamter in LDA: The number of topics.
+We then proceed to use the powerful Gensim library to carry out the LDA; under both Bag-of-words and TF-IDF tweet representations, and while varying the key hyperparamter in topic modeling: The number of topics.